 Photoshop 2018 also brings variable fonts, a feature demoed earlier that allows users to create more custom fonts by adjusting the weight, width, and slant of the font separately.
 The previously teased curved pen tool is also part of the launch.
 All paths created from the various pen tools also have new visibility options for changing the color and stroke, making paths easier to spot in busy designs.

 For graphic designers, a new brush stroke smoothing slider removes the jagged edges on drawings.
 Brushes can now also be organized into folders and subfolders to easily find the right brush — a helpful tool now that Adobe has acquired one of the most popular Photoshop brush creators, kylebrush.com.
-With the acquisition, Photoshop will ship with a number of new brush presets, with additional options available as free downloads from Adobe Stock.
+With the acquisition,

 Users will also be treated to two technology previews within Photoshop 2018, features Adobe is bringing to the software but that have not yet been perfected.
 First, A new painting symmetry tool allows designers to create patterns by mirroring the design on the other side of an axis.
 The feature first needs to be enabled under the technology previews options inside Photoshop’s preferences, then users have access to the new tool by clicking on the butterfly icon and choosing the type of axis.